neondatabase/website/content/docs/guides/vercel.md

 Please be aware that the Neon Vercel Integration connects one Vercel project to one Neon project.
 It does not support connecting multiple Vercel projects to one Neon project, nor does it support connecting multiple Neon projects to one Vercel project.
 The steps below outline how to make the integration available to other Vercel projects to use with their own separate and dedicated Neon project.
 </Admonition>

-1. Ensure that the Neon Vercel Integration that you added previously has access to the Vercel project that you want to use with the Neon Vercel Integration.
+1. Make sure the Neon Vercel Integration that you added previously has access to the Vercel project that you want to use with the Neon Vercel Integration.
    1. On the Vercel Dashboard, select **Integrations**.
    1. Find the Neon Postgres integration, and select **Manage**.
    1. On the Neon Postgres integration page, select **Manage Access**.